Plumas Audubon Society

 Picture

-Clark's grebes dark portion going up the back of the neck and head comes above eye, leaving white feathers around the red eye.
+The black cap of the Clark's grebe goes up the back of the neck and head and ends above the eye, leaving white feathers around their red eyes.
 They also have a bright yellow-orange bill.
 Clark's grebes appear lighter in overall color, although individual color variations and posture can be deceiving; they also typically have only one high pitch "creet" in their call.

 Listen to Grebe Calls